WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 A full course consists of:
 1. **Course description and landing page content:** Title, overview paragraph, what learners will achieve, audience, prerequisites, estimated duration
 2. **Module descriptions:** One per module, drafted before the first lesson of each module.
 Includes module title, summary of what the module covers, and how it connects to the overall course
-3. **Lessons:** Organized by module, following the Course Lesson Format below
+3. **Lessons:** Organized by module, following the Course Lesson Format or Practical Lesson Format below, as applicable
 4. **Quizzes:** Parameters defined during intake (placement, question count, pass mark, distribution)

 ### Course Lesson Format